Quasars to Sea Stars

 QUASARS is a job

-After you complete an established number of community service hours at the Museum, you are eligible to become a Museum employee!
-Some paid shifts focus on scientific research while others show you the ins and outs of running a museum.
+After you complete an initial 60 community service hours at the Museum, you are eligible to become a Museum employee!
+Some paid shifts focus on scientific research while others show you the ins and outs of museum operations.

 QUASARS is fun!